SAP/alm-plug-in-for-grafana/README.md

 This plugin is based on the SAP Cloud ALM Analytics API documented here: https://api.sap.com/api/CALM_ANALYTICS/overview.
 This API enables you to build dashboards and reports aggregating all types of data managed by SAP Cloud ALM.
 It comes with OData and Rest endpoints exposing analytics data.

-With the SAP ALM Plugin for Rest interface you are able to connect your **SAP Cloud ALM tenants**. and get data in Table format or Time-series format to get new insights on your different ALM processes.
+With the SAP ALM Plugin for Rest interface you are able to connect your **SAP Cloud ALM tenants** and get data in Table format or Time-series format to get new insights on your different ALM processes.

 The goals of the SAP Cloud ALM Analytics API are: